jxhnthan/NUS-PL4226-Submission/README.md

 ## Important

-<i>(i) InfluenceR package runs into errors with igraph so remember to detach it once the key-player analysis has been conducted.</i>
+1. InfluenceR package runs into errors with igraph so remember to detach it once the key-player analysis has been conducted.

 ## Update History